mabasic/kalista/README.md

 A movie/tv show organizer command line app.

-**IMPORTANT: Currently Kalista uses FileBot to rename movies, so be sure to have FileBot installed on your PC.**

 ## Roadmap

 - [ ] Consume some API to resolve tv shows and movies.